By Kevin Glew

 Both were right-handed pitchers who won Cy Young Awards with the Chicago Cubs and both are members of the exclusive 3,000-strikeout club.
 Both also did the No. 31 proud at Wrigley Field – so much so that the number was retired in their honour in a joint ceremony on May 3, 2009.

 “I thought that was pretty cool that they gave me Fergie’s number because I knew he was one of the best pitchers to ever play for the Cubs and in baseball period,” Maddux told MLB.com prior to the ceremony.
 “It was an honour to have his number.”

-On July 27, the two former Cubs will have another thing in common: plaques in the National Baseball Hall of Fame in Cooperstown.
-On the strength of his 355 wins, four Cy Young Awards and 18 Gold Gloves over his 23-year big league career, Maddux was a near unanimous selection by the Baseball Writers’ Association of America last week.
-Maddux was elected along with former rotation-mate Tom Glavine and slugger Frank Thomas.
-He’ll also be feted alongside his long-time Atlanta Braves manager Bobby Cox, Joe Torre and Tony La Russa.
+The two former Cubs also have another thing in common: plaques in the National Baseball Hall of Fame in Cooperstown.
+On the strength of his 355 wins, four Cy Young Awards and 18 Gold Gloves over his 23-year big league career, Maddux was a near unanimous selection by the Baseball Writers’ Association of America in 2014.

 But Maddux’s kinship with Jenkins isn’t his only connection to Canada.
 Here’s a rundown of some of his other links to the Great White North: